riesenia/cart/README.md

 echo $cart->getTotal('~product,service');
 ```

-### Getting weight (since 1.4)
+### Getting cart weight

-As of 1.4 item implementing *WeightedCartItemInterface* can be added to cart, so cart can count total weight.
+Item implementing *WeightedCartItemInterface* can be added to cart, so cart can count total weight.
-Weight can be counted by type using same format as for counting totals.
+Weight can be counted by type using the same format as for counting totals.

 ```php
 // get weight of type 'product' echo $cart->getWeight('product');
 ```

+### Bound cart items

+Item implementing *BoundCartItemInterface* can be added to cart.
+When the target item is removed from
+the cart, bound item is removed automatically too.
+If *updateCartQuantityAutomatically* method returns
+true, bound item also reflects quantity changes of target item.

 ## Tests